 Are You In Vancouver?

-The netCAD Blood for Research Donor Clinic is a dedicated blood and apheresis donor clinic linked to a research and development laboratory within the Canadian Blood Services Centre for Innovation where researchers, scientists, medical professionals, blood manufacturing technology vendors and collection and production experts evaluate improvements, develop new processes, and try out new equipment.
-It’s also where all these experts can access blood products for discovery research and the applied development of current and next-generation blood products and manufacturing technologies.
+Our Blood for Research site in Vancouver is a dedicated blood and apheresis donor clinic linked to a research and development laboratory – part of the Canadian Blood Services Centre for Innovation – where researchers, scientists, medical professionals, blood manufacturing technology vendors and collection and production experts evaluate improvements, develop new processes, and try out new equipment.
+It’s also where experts from across Canada can access blood products for discovery research and the applied development of current and next-generation blood products and manufacturing technologies.

 Who can donate?

 To ensure that it is safe for you to donate blood, we will ask you questions.
 Find out more information about whether you may be eligible to donate blood for research eligibility criteria.
 You can also contact us directly at: